rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - a number of theses properties can be combined
 - Monotonic reads and read-your-writes are most desriable.

-### Dynamic Tradeofdd between Consistency and Availability
+### Dynamic Tradeoff between Consistency and Availability

 An airline reservation system: